bobarros/customcss-to-file/README.md

 ## :thinking: What is it?

-This is a simple function that returns a file with the computed CSS added to an element in any way: inline, classes, ids, etc. \
+This is a simple function that returns a file with the computed CSS added of elements in any way: inline, classes, ids, etc. \
 \
 In some cases, existing solutions were not enough and I was trying to have some fun creating something different. \
 \
-You just have to point some url, the id, or class of an element. \
+You just have to point some url, an array of ids, classes or anything that a querySelectorAll can grab. \
 \
+The option null will return everything from document body \
+\
-You will get a CSS file with the custom CSS added to this element. \
+You will get a CSS file with the custom CSS added the elements. \
 \
 ***Obs:*** *If you're using this, would you be kind to tell me how useful it is to you?*